eFishery/json-reactform/README.md

 - **required**: true | false
 - **disabled**: true | false
 - **defaultValue**: string
+  > It must be the exact same string that representing the option you want to be set as checked by default.
 - **options**: array
   > The options is array of object that consists at least `label` and `value`.
 Label will be displayed in options, while value is the one that will be returned later.